teambit/bit/README.md

 ## Why Bit

-*You can learn more on Hackernoon: "[How we started sharing components as a team](https://hackernoon.com/how-we-started-sharing-components-as-a-team-d863657afaca)".*
+*Learn more on Hackernoon: "[How we started sharing components as a team](https://hackernoon.com/how-we-started-sharing-components-as-a-team-d863657afaca)".*

 With every new feature and every new member joining our team, we found it increasingly hard to share our code and keep it synced between projects.
 Determined to avoid duplications, we considered many solutions including an arsenal of small repos and packages or creating vast shared static libraries.